AutomationPanda/tau-intro-selenium-py/README.md

 ModuleNotFoundError: No module named 'atomicwrites'
 ```

-I do not know exactly why this error happens.
+I'm not exactly sure why `pipenv install` does not include `atomicwrites`.
 So far, I have seen it happen only on Windows.
 To resolve the error, please attempt the following: